knikhil25/Shopify_BFCM_Answers/readme.md

 All the () are the numbers in letters of Phoneword, AKA NATO Phonetic Code

+🛑 Note: This will only work on a computer/laptop

 - Step 1: Find the first code: On the poster board, locate the post-it note and enter the code 7467 (Shop) into the calculator keypad.
 - Step 2: Turn Off the lights.
 - Step 3: Reveal the second code: A new post-it note appears on the table.
 Enter the code 4569 (Glow) into the calculator keypad.